nholtz/steel1-book/_build/tension/T01/net-areas-01u.md

 Please note that this  type of hole pattern rarely occurs in practice -- practical patterns are more regular and 'grid-like'.
 This example illustrates:
-* how failure patterns depend on the direction of the load relative to the hole group.
+* how failure paths depend on the direction of the load relative to the hole group.
-* the calculations necessary to determine a net cross-sectional area for each potential failure pattern.
+* the calculations necessary to determine a net cross-sectional area for each potential failure path.

 The  figure shows an irregular bolt pattern in a lap tension splice.
 To determine the net areas of the plates, we must examine every possible failure path that has the